Cammy: Character design

 Capcom's research and development head Noritaka Funamizu stated that Cammy's inclusion in Super Street Fighter II stemmed from his feeling that the game needed another female character besides Chun-Li.
 She was originally designed by the same person who had previously made Street Fighter's Sagat and later also Morrigan Aensland for Darkstalkers.
 Compensating for the difference in sheer strength, Chun-Li and Cammy are faster than the other characters in the game.

-Cammy is a fighter with a slender yet muscular body.
+Cammy is a fighter with a small frame and a slender, yet muscular body.
 She has long blonde hair which she usually wears in two braided pigtails, blue eyes and a scar on her left cheek.
-In Super Street Fighter II, she is shown wearing a green sleeveless thong leotard, a military red beret, red gloves and black boots, with green camouflage stains on her legs.
-This iconic incarnation is known as Delta Red Cammy and appears in the Street Fighter II series of games, in some other games, in the American film and television productions, in several manga and comic book adaptations, in the home versions of Street Fighter IV and its updates.
-Street Fighter V retains largely the same look, with the addition of a black harness on her torso and a gun holster around her right thigh, but she no longer wears the camouflage paint on her legs.
+In Super Street Fighter II, she is shown wearing a green sleeveless thong leotard, a military red beret, red gauntlets with armguards and black combat boots, with natural-colored pantyhose decorated with green camouflage stains.
+This iconic incarnation is known as Delta Red Cammy and appears in the Street Fighter II series of games, in the American film and television productions, in several manga and comic book adaptations, in the home versions of Street Fighter IV and its updates.
+Street Fighter V retains largely the same look, with the addition of a black harness on her torso and a gun holster around her right thigh, but she no longer wears the camouflage pantyhose.
+This latter variation is used as her "classic" costume in Street Fighter 6.